 Committed to Millsaps College

 Do you have aspirations to play volleyball in college?
 Is getting an athletic scholarship on your list of goals?

 First of, why would you think that we at EVA have the knowledge to help you?
-Nine of our head coaches were student-athletes and have gone through the recruiting process themselves.
+Many of our head coaches were student-athletes and have gone through the recruiting process themselves.
 In addition to personal experience as a player our Club Director, Tanja Eckart has collegiate coaching experience as a former assistant coach at FIU (Florida Int'l University in Miami, NCAA Div I).
 During her tenure, she had first hand experience as a recruiter and provides a balanced knowledge of the process from both the student-athlete and coaches perspectives.

-Over the last seven years, Coach Eckart has offered recruiting assistance to many athletes in the Central AR area who were asking "Can you help us with the recruiting process," and "Where to start?"
+Over the last ten years, Coach Eckart has offered recruiting assistance to many athletes in the Central AR area who were asking "Can you help us with the recruiting process," and "Where to start?"
 Below is the list of things to get you started in your recruiting process.
 Over the years Coach Eckart had the pleasure to be invited to a signing of the NLI (National Letter of Intent) for multiple athletes whom she helped in training and the recruiting process.

 Things to know and understand about different divisions - for example there are over 300 NCAA division 1 schools.
 Within those 300+ schools there are many different playing levels which make div.
 1 schools not out of the reach skill-level wise.
 There is the cream of the crop with the top 50 school who really stand out and recruit top-level athletes in the country, as well as a large group of mid-major div.
 1 schools and further down the list to low-major schools (probably last 100 from the list).
 Just because school is division 1 (and it's based on the number of scholarships they offer) does not always mean they are the top level in that particular sport (some division 2 programs play higher level volleyball then many mid or low-major division 1).